 If charged as a felony, the crime is punishable by imprisonment in California for up to three years.4

-Please note that instead of jail time, a judge may award a defendant with misdemeanor (or summary) or felony (or formal) probation.
+Please note that instead of jail time, a judge may award you with misdemeanor (or summary) or felony (or formal) probation.

 4. Related Offenses